 “It’s here.”
 Her Hurricane floated the water world to the Galaxy Zephyr’s heart.
 After the asteroid-bombardment, the water world looked just like Earth used to.

 “Gimme.”
 Akayama made Hurricane flesh swell around the water world.
-“When Earth exploded, its quantum particles were scattered.
+“When Earth exploded, its atomic particles were scattered.
 When you absorbed the galaxy, you gathered Earth’s ash.”
 She collected the debris from Earth’s destruction around her water world.
 “We’ll remake Earth’s population from their strewn and mixed corpses.”
 She compiled ash into earthworms.
 “It’ll take lots of statistics.”

 “We’d better be quick about it.”
 They communicated at the speed of thought, so the thumb only now destroyed the Galaxy Zephyr’s metal pill.
 “How long will it take?”